arahi7860/react-intro/readme.md

 Let's walk through making our component a little dynamic using **_props_**.

 First, we'll create a new component, called `Greetings`.
-Create a new file in the `src` folder called `Hello.jsx`.
+Create a new file in the `src` folder called `Greetings.jsx`.

 ```jsx
 import React from "react";